Ecwid/ecwid-wordpress-plugin/readme.txt

 * [Ecwid eCommerce Forums](https://www.ecwid.com/forums/forumdisplay.php?f=19)

 == Changelog ==
+= 5.7 =
+- **New feature in the [ecwid] shortcode — it’s now possible to specify the product that will be displayed by default when the store page is opened.** If you want to feature some product from your online store on one of the site pages or if you sell a single product, you can specify it in the new “default_product_id” parameter in the ecwid shortcode to make it opened by default.
+- **Speedup in the store navigation for your customers.** We improved Ecwid e-commerce sidebar widgets and menus in the storefront, they now work without page reload when a visitor is already on the store page.
+After the customer opens your store page, all further browsing will be super fast, including switching between products, opening categories, visiting recently viewed products etc.
+- **Fixed an issue with title and description meta tags being changed by the Yoast SEO plugin on store pages.** If you have Yoast installed, you might notice this issue recently.
+Now your products and categories titles and descriptions will get to the page meta title/description tags with no problem.
+This should help Google index your catalog properly.
+- Ecwid is constantly updated with new cool ecommerce features and improvements.
+To see more updates and learn something new about selling online, see [our blog](https://www.ecwid.com/blog/ecwid-updates).

 = 5.6.2 - Oct 25, 2017 =
 - **Fixed an issue with custom store menu links.** You can add store pages to the site menu under “Appearance → Menu” in your WordPress site settings.
 Previously, these links might not work  if you added them in the recent weeks.
 We now fixed it, they should work fine.
 - **Fixed an issue with the browser back button and the customer cart content.** In some rare cases (when the Single Sign On tool is enabled), when a logged in store visitor clicked the back button in their browser, the cart content might be refreshed.
 We fixed that — whether you have the customer Single Sign On enabled or not, the storefront, cart and checkout should work properly.